lucy-mahlmann/Memory-Manager/README.md

 <!-- STRUCTURE -->
 ## Structure

-The blocks in memory that are managed by the heap are represented as memory_block_struct
+The blocks in memory that are managed by the heap are represented as a memory_block_struct

 ```
 typedef struct memory_block_struct {